-An Aquatic Instructor must possess both an Aquatic Instructor certificate and a Lifeguard certificate that are dated not more than two years prior to the date on which they are required to instruct and lifeguard.
-If the Aquatic Instructor does not hold a Lifeguard certificate, a certified Lifeguard must also

-- Aquatic Instructor Certificates for Waterfronts: - Lifesaving Society Instructor Certificate - YMCA Instructor Certificate - Verified copies of certification must be available in the swimming area.
+- An Aquatic Instructor must possess both an Aquatic Instructor certificate and a Lifeguard certificate that are dated not more than two years prior to the date on which they are required to instruct and lifeguard.
+If the Aquatic Instructor does not hold a Lifeguard certificate, a certified Lifeguard must also be on the dock/shore during the swim test. - Aquatic Instructor Certificates for Waterfronts: - Lifesaving Society Instructor Certificate - YMCA Instructor Certificate - Verified copies of certification must be available in the swimming area.

-Lifeguard Qualifications for the Swim Test for Shallow and Deep Water
+Lifequard Qualifications for the Swim Test